 Richard stepped clear of his wheel dogs and to within 3 feet of her before firing a shot directly into her head.
 She dropped instantly.

 Through out the whole incident I am pleased to say that Richard and I remained quite calm.
 I believe that helped keep the dogs relatively calm and didn't escalate the attack even more.
 Certainly our hearts were both pounding and we were terrified but on the outside we were just dealing with what needed to be dealt with.
 However at this point, my very polite British friend let off with a string of obscenities that almost made me blush.
-It was more then appropriate.
+It was more than appropriate.

 Immediately we had another set of emergencies to deal with - 24 dogs were in the biggest tangle you could possibly imagine.
-Everyone was freaked by either the gun shot and/or the moose...we weren't sure if any were hurt and if so, how bad.
+Everyone was freaked by either the gunshot and/or the moose...we weren't sure if any were hurt and if so, how bad.

 We set to work accounting for all dogs, freeing them from the lines and making sure they were all okay.